-The ID card, which contains the certificate holder's private keys and requires the original PIN codes in order to be activated, is delivered to the client by a method which ensures that the card is not physically in the same place as the PINs before it reaches the client.
-This is done by using separate routes of transmission and by delivering the card and the PINs at different times.
+The ID card, which contains the certificate holder's private keys and requires an activation code in order to be activated, is delivered to the client by a method which ensures that the card is not physically in the same place as the activation code before it reaches the client.
+This is done by using separate routes of transmission and by delivering the card and the activation code at different times.

 The card is handed over to the card holder in person at the service point of the registration authority representing the certification authority.
-The organisation certificate holder must prove his or her identity in accordance with the procedure used in the application stage.
-The method of identification is recorded in the receipt note, which is signed by the customer and the registration authority's representative who hands over the ID card.
+The registration authority reliably ensures that the card is given to the right person.